grafana/grafana/docs/sources/enterprise/usage-insights/export-logs.md

 ## Usage insights logs

-Usage insights logs are JSON objects that represent certain user activities:
+Usage insights logs are JSON objects that represent certain user activities, such as:
 - A user opens a dashboard.
 - A query is sent to a data source.